 It is important to note that transformation of a business system to Synchronous Flow is not an easy task.
-Effective use of the principles means that essentially every employee in the company is affected by the process changes.
-While the essential elements are standard within the Synchronous Flow approach, each implementation is specifically customized to apply to the particular processes and unique features of that business.
+Effective use of the principles means that essentially every employee in the company will be affected by the process changes.
+While the essential elements are standard within the Synchronous Flow approach, each implementation will be specifically customized to apply to the particular processes and unique features of each company.

-While it is a challenging task, the results of an effective transformation to Synchronous Flow can be an exciting journey for the forward thinking manufacturer.
+While it is a challenging task, the results of an effective transformation to Synchronous Flow can be an exciting journey for the forward thinking Countertop manufacturer.